-- Add another 1 1/2 cups flour and knead mixture for 5-7 minutes, until the dough is smooth and elastic.
+- Add another 1 ½ cups flour.
 The dough should pull away from the sides of the bowl but still be very slightly sticky to the touch.
 Add remaining ¼ cup of flour, only if needed.
 Knead mixture for 5-7 minutes.

 - Transfer dough to a large, greased bowl and cover tightly with plastic wrap.
 Allow to rest until double in size, about 1.5 hours.

 - Once risen, punch dough down and divide it into 12 equal parts.
 Roll each piece of dough into a 9 inch rope and transfer to a greased cookie sheet.
 Cover with plastic wrap and let rise again for 1 hour.